LeaWazulin/MRI-nextcloud-sharing/README.md

 3. A `share-list.xlsx` will be created containing all the links and passwords.
 4. If you need to re-share a file, simply delete the row of the participant from the excel list
 5. Send the link to the participant via email.
 Send the password via a separate, secure channel (i.e. WhatsApp, Signal, iMessage or snail mail).

+Recommendation: In your mail, make sure to mention that this MRI was not part of a diagnostic procedure and should not be treated as such.